With millions of products and websites, it becomes a challenge to be safe, and the biggest problem is to make an online payment secure without risks.

 How to tell if a website is safe for shopping?

 To make sure that the website is really verified, you should click on that lock and see if the connection is encrypted.
-You can also see all the certificate details as below:
+You can also see all the certificate details like this:

 They check if a website is safe to buy from by verifying, and scanning the site pages and the business profile to make sure that all is OK.
 Also, they make sure that people can use that website without safety and security problems.